 Sport Specific Stretching:

 This is an over blown concept.
 While certain parts of the body may need more or less attention to ready us for a given sport, in general all the big muscles must be addressed in everybody, all the time.
-Furthermore there are only a few safe stretch positions for most of the larger muscle groups so when a volleyball player wonders why they are performing the same stretches as the baseball player I tell them "you have a quadricep and so does he, and they both need to be stretched".
+Furthermore, there are only a few safe stretch positions for most of the larger muscle groups so when a volleyball player wonders why they are performing the same stretches as the baseball player I tell them "you have quadriceps and so does he, and they both need to be stretched".
 Additionally, there are areas of vulnerability in the human body that we all share and therefore need to be stretched in everyone.
-To avoid the common injuries of the spine, shoulders, pelvis and knees there is no getting around certain stretches that target our shared vulnerabilities.
+To avoid the common injuries of the spine, shoulders, pelvis, and knees there is no getting around certain stretches that target our shared vulnerabilities.

 Stretching for Recovery, Relaxation and Injury

-During exercise and in our daily activities the connective tissues are damaged under the stress of exertion.
-With adequate rest the body responds by laying down new collagen fibers to repair and shore up the tendons, fascia and ligaments under strain.
+During exercise and in our daily activities, the connective tissues are damaged under the stress of exertion.
+With adequate rest, the body responds by laying down new collagen fibers to repair and shore up the tendons, fascia, and ligaments under strain.
 This is how we become more resilient to injury.
 The new collagen fibers are laid down in a haphazard pattern at first and only become a meaningful "scar" when stretching and movement prompts the fibers to align themselves in a direction parallel to the stresses that are applied to that structure.
 Overuse injuries occur when further load is placed on the structure before the scar is matured, i.e. our activities have outpaced our ability to adapt to the stress.
 Stretching speeds up the processes of adaptation to avoid injury and improve recovery time by stimulating more functional scarring.
 Likewise, at the end of a long workday muscle tension builds as we fight gravity to maintain upright postures and from the emotional stress of modern life.
 Stretching is the most natural and productive stress reliever.
-Stretching exercises, along with deep breathing, in relaxed postures allow us to release the stress from the muscle and has been shown to decrease levels cortisol in the blood, a stress hormone that is problematic for health.
+Stretching exercises, along with deep breathing, in relaxed postures allow us to release the stress from the muscle and have been shown to decrease levels cortisol in the blood, a stress hormone that is problematic for health.

 For a stretching routine to be sustainable it has to be completed in 5-8 minutes before and after exercise.
 In the evening stretching to address problem areas and for relaxation can be accomplished in 12-15 minutes with longer holds and multiple repetitions.